 Social Security will go bankrupt in less than twenty years unless we make significant legislative changes.
 And the longer we wait to address the problem, the more expensive it will be to fix it – especially for low-income Americans who rely on it to keep them out of poverty.

-America spends close to trillion dollars a year on Social Security benefits for retired Americans, their spouses, and the disabled.
+America spends close to a trillion dollars a year on Social Security benefits for retired Americans, their spouses, and the disabled.
 And while we’re receiving close to a trillion dollars in tax revenue, the future is nothing but deficits.
 Without legislative changes, the trust funds will go bankrupt by 2034.

 How can that be?
 Every working American pays into Social Security with each paycheck, leading them to believe they’re fully funding benefits for themselves far into the future.
 But that’s unfortunately not the case.
 Tax revenue today is used to pay benefits for current retirees, not invest in future benefits.
 Future retirees will have to rely on the same pay-as-you-go transfer, and there won’t be enough workers to pay out all of the promised benefits.